 Tornadoes struck parts of the Midwest this past weekend killing six people and leaving hundreds with damaged or destroyed homes.
 But wait, tornadoes happen in the spring not in the winter!
 Tornadoes in the middle of November are but a reminder that bad things can happen at any time.
 Catastrophe does not operate on a schedule.
 With that being said, everyone should do a little preparation before disaster strikes.

 Whether you live in tornado alley, or on a coastal area that is subject to hurricanes or a place where earthquakes or wildfires could strike at any minute you need to be ready.
 Some of the things you can do to prepare for the unexpected, such as assembling a supply kit and developing a family emergency plan, are the same for all types of calamities.
 However each emergency is unique and knowing the actions to take for each threat will impact the specific decisions and preparations you make.
 Learning about the specific threats in your area will make you better prepared for what we hope will never happen.
-Here is a list of 4 things to do to prepare for the unthinkable.
+Here is a list of 4 things to do to prepare for a tornado.

 In most situations you will need to have a supply of bottled water, non-perishable food, prescription and non prescription medication, extra clothing for all family members, flashlights and batteries.
 A battery powered or crank powered radio will help you understand your situation.
 A credit card and some cash should also be included in these supplies.

-Have an emergency family plan.
 You may or may not have advanced warning of an upcoming disaster.
 That’s why it is important to have a family plan.
 In some situations certain parts of a house can service as protection.
 Make sure every family member knows when and where to take shelter in your home.
 They should also know where to go if a house will not offer protection.
 And, there should be a plan of communication should the family be separated.
 What phone numbers to call and where to leave messages.

-Have emergency names and numbers on-hand.
 Have a list of important names and numbers.
 Here is a partial list: police, sheriff, highway patrol, fire department, ambulance, your insurance agent, your insurance companies claim number, and your various relatives.
 It is advisable to have this list in several locations.